turbot/flowpipe-samples/correlate_data_across_jira/README.md

 # Correlate Data Across Jira

-Search for Jira issues, update the issue if found, and create a new issue if not found.
+This pipeline is responsible for searching Jira issues.
+If any issues are found, it updates their description, summary, priority, and assignee.
+In case no issues are found, the pipeline creates a new one.

 ## Usage